rwbl/lcd-display-designer-v2/README.md

 Checkout the definition file and make changes as required.

 The characters with index 0-7 are custom characters.
 Max 8 custom characters can be defined.

-Example Battery with Index 0:
+Example:
 ```
 0:Battery:14,27,17,17,17,17,17,31
 ```

 There are some custom characters defined but can be changed as required.
-Hint: The Lazarus application [lcd-custom-char-maker-v2](https://github.com/rwbl/lcd-custom-char-maker-v2) is a handy tool to create & save custom characters.
+Hint: The Lazarus application [lcd-custom-char-maker-v2](http://...) is a handy tool to create & save custom characters.

 The characters with index > 127 are extended table characters.
 Not all are loaded (named NN).